Amuff1n/Project-1/README.md

 https://www.cise.ufl.edu/~dts/cop3530/proj1/

-Currently the file structure is all out of wack.
+Currently the file structure is all out of wack because of me changing the folders to lowercase.
 I'll fix it later.